-- "Please advise."
-(In addition to being vague, this is grammatically incorrect."Advise" is a transitive verb.
+In addition to being vague, this is grammatically incorrect."Advise" is a transitive verb.
 A transitive verb needs an object.
 Someone must be advised: "The accountant advised me to file receipts now."

 A heading is a strong visual technique to make a conclusion pop.
 "Next Steps" or "Signature Response Needed By Wednesday" emphasize the actions needed.

-Be certain your conclusion is separated into its own paragraph.
+Be certain your email closing phrase is separated into its own paragraph.
 Visually, this helps your reader act and hopefully creates a quick response.
 You also reduce the chances of having to write a follow-up email.

 Every email we write should help a reader know or do something.
 If not, why are we writing it?
 Therefore, conclusions should be directly linked to the business strategy of the email message.
 It is your single best opportunity to "close the deal" in your email and elicit the business objective you seek.

-When we audit client business documents before training, nearly 75% of email message we review need a conclusion that is better matched to the strategic goal of the email.
+When we audit client business documents before training, nearly 75% of email messages we review need a conclusion that better matches the strategic goal of this form of communication.
 There is a lot of opportunity here!

 For the next week, review the email conclusions you write.
 Verify that they are shaped to help you achieve your business goals.